Basic Cisco Show Commands

 Test Your Knowledge

-Which Cisco command commonly gives a quick summary of interfaces, IP addresses, and up/down status?
+Which Cisco IOS command gives the quickest one-screen summary of every interface, its IP address, and its up/down status?

 A